Everyone remembers their first time.

 It's all up to you now.
 If you feel comfortable, ride for as long as you want.
 Most likely though you'll be so excited that it happened but still a bit apprehensive therefore you might want to stop, catch your breath and realize you finally did it!

-Now that your first time is over, from here it's all about practicing, learning technique and building your stamina.
-If you're like most people, you'll now want to ride as often as possible, even every day.
+with your first time out of the way, from here you need to practice, learn technique and build your stamina.
+Like most people, you'll probably want to ride as often as possible, even every day.
 Yes, it's that fun.

 Try and find others to ride with or take a class